 The similarity is that both narcotics are composed of oxycodone, which is used for moderate to severe pain.
 The critical difference between the two is that while oxycodone is a short-acting narcotic lasting four to six hours, Oxycontin is a long-acting narcotic which offers longer-lasting relief up to twelve hours.

 Oxycodone may be prescribed for temporary or acute pain in nature, while Oxycontin is reserved for patients who require longer analgesic control due to chronic pain.
-Both oxycodone and Oxycontin are highly addictive drugs, and have the potential for possible abuse, addiction, and diversion.
+Both oxycodone and Oxycontin are highly addictive drugs, are Schedule II narcotics, and have the potential for possible abuse, addiction, and diversion.

 Oxycodone, like most opioids, works by activating specific receptors in the body known as mu, delta, and kappa receptors.
 Oxycodone activates these receptors throughout the body, including the gut, central nervous, and limbic systems, which explains opioid-induced constipation, pain alleviation, and effects of euphoria.

 As the central nervous system is responsible for respiration, using higher amounts of oxycodone can lead to respiratory depression, which is the main etiology of overdose deaths from this subset of medications.

 Oxycodone is a short-acting opioid used to treat acute pain.
 It is indicated for moderate to severe pain that is either not responding to other analgesic medications such as acetaminophen or ibuprofen.

 In addition, certain patients have contraindications for some of the non-opioid pain relievers and are therefore placed on oxycodone as needed for a short period of time.